rawdreeg/rodrigue.xyz/content/posts/breathe.md

 categories: ["Poems"]
 ---

-When your mind cluttered, close your eyes and breathe
+When your mind is cluttered, close your eyes and breathe.

 Breathe when it's cold, when you can no longer bear

 The load on your back, the weight on your knee

-Close your eyes, just feel the air
+Close your eyes, feel the air.

-And remember you still have your breath
+And remember, you still have your breath